Graciekan21/commkids/README.md

 - The trailing slash on meta tags across all my HTML pages was generating a warning feedback, but they have no effect on the code.

 - warning associated with the @google fonts line of code in the style.css file. it no effect to the code.

+- When validating Html i got this error but it dose not effect the code.
+  Error: A charset attribute on a meta element found after the first 1024 bytes.
+  At line 650, column 21
+  charset="utf-8"><link rel="ic

 ### Deployment